ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

   charon dkg [flags]

 Flags:
-      --data-dir string                The directory where charon will store all its internal data (default ".charon") --definition-file string         The path to the cluster definition file or an HTTP URL. (default ".charon/cluster-definition.json")
+      --data-dir string                The directory where charon will store all its internal data. (default ".charon") --definition-file string         The path to the cluster definition file or an HTTP URL. (default ".charon/cluster-definition.json")
   -h, --help                           Help for dkg
       --keymanager-address string      The keymanager URL to import validator keyshares.